She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 She stiffened.

-“I said I don’t take charity.”
+“I told you, we don’t take charity.”

-“You kept working like this?” he asked.
+“You kept working like this?” he asked her.

-Mariana shrugged weakly.
 “Rent doesn’t pause because you cough.”

 But something in him changed again.

-He did not offer to rescue her.
+He did not offer rescue.

 He became someone expected.

 Spring came.
-Then work.

 “What?” he asked.